navikt/klage-json-to-pdf/README.md

 One exposed endpoint: /topdf

-Takes a JSON-array, in body, and returns a pdf/a.
+Takes JSON, in body, and returns pdf/a.